Luskapaes5/Learning-Java/MODULE 1 - Language Fundamentals/Exercise/Questions.md

 ---

-## Final Challenge (Integration)

-Create a small "Student Evaluation" program:

-Requirements:
-- Declare:
-  - Student name (String)
-  - Two exam scores (double)
-  - Attendance percentage (int)
-- Calculate average grade.
-- Determine if the student passed:
-  - Average ≥ 7.0
-  - Attendance ≥ 75%
-- Print the final result.

-Use:
-- Primitive types
-- Variables
-- Constants (if necessary)
-- Relational operators
-- Logical operators
-- Arithmetic operations

----

-Completion of these exercises means you have applied every core concept of Module 1 in practice.
+Completion of these exercises means you have applied every core concept of Module 1.